innocenzi/innocenzi.dev/content/articles/managing-files-using-laravels-scoped-driver.md

 This driver does not support creating temporary URLs.
 ```

 This happens if you're using the `local` disk locally, or more frequently in tests.
-While it's usually a good practice to use the same tools in tests and in production, it may not be prefereable to use S3 when running thousands of tests.
+While it's usually a good practice to use the same tools in tests and in production, it may not be preferable to use S3 when running thousands of tests.

 We may fix the problem using `Storage::buildTemporaryUrlsUsing`.
 Unfortunately, our approach to disks requires us to call this method for each disk we created: